SebastianoF/intra-cranial-volume-estimation/README.md

 The code is based on the paper:

-Iglesias JE, Ferraris S, Modat M, Gsell W, Deprest J, van der Merwe JL, Vercauteren T: "Template-free estimation of intracranial volume: a preterm birth animal model study", MICCAI workshop: Fetal and Infant Image Analysis, 2017.
+Iglesias JE, Ferraris S, Modat M, Gsell W, Deprest J, van der Merwe JL, Vercauteren T: [Template-free estimation of intracranial volume: a preterm birth animal model study](http://www.nmr.mgh.harvard.edu/~iglesias/pdf/FIFI_2017_pre.pdf), MICCAI workshop: Fetal and Infant Image Analysis, 2017.

 Please see the paper as code documentation and nomenclature.
 (Note: paper results were not produced with this code.)